dotlang/language/Enhancements.md

 suppose we want to rever sort even numbers.
 `reverse.sort.even(num_array)` - math like
 `even(num_array).reverse.sort` - OOP like
-math like is better, I think.
+math like is better, I think. but OOP like is more similar to machine, it is more imperative.
 `f.g.h(1)` means `f(g(h(1)))`
 so dot operator can be used to chain method call? and fetch struct member? it's not good to have two tasks for an operator.